M-E-Rademaker/personal-website/content/blog/Tidy_tuesday/2021_05_15_CEO_depatures/index.markdown

 I don't see any obvious patterns.
 Maybe a slight increase in "Bad performance" departures over the years.
 But its not particularly pronounced.

-#### Question 3
+### Question 3: Trajectories

-Lets now focus on those that get fired for legal or bad performance reasons and examine if they are more likely to get fired again.
-Of course, this only works if I have enough CEOs that depart at list twice.
+Lets now focus on the trajectories of those CEOs that appear more than once in the data.
+Of course, this only works if I have some CEOs that appear at least twice.

 First I get all CEO that appear at least twice.